Englewood, New Jersey: Public schools

-Dwight Morrow High School / Academies @ Englewood with 1,063 students in grades 9–12.
-In 2009, Cleveland School was renamed in memory of the district's first African-American principal, Dr. Leroy McCloud, who had a 50-year career in the district.
+Dwight Morrow High School / Academies @ Englewood with 1,078 students in grades 9–12.

 Public school students from the city, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 As an alternative to regular public education, the city is home of the Englewood on the Palisades Charter School, which had an enrollment of 317 students in Kindergarten through fifth grade, as of the 2018–2019 school year.
 Shalom Academy, a charter school with a focus on Hebrew language immersion, had planned to open for grades K–5 in September 2011, serving students from both Englewood and Teaneck, but failed to receive final approval from the New Jersey Department of Education.

 Private schools

 Englewood is the home to a number of private schools.
-Dwight-Englewood School, serves 900 students in pre-kindergarten through twelfth grade, housed in three separate divisions.
-Founded in 1930, Elisabeth Morrow School serves students in preschool through eighth grade.
+Dwight-Englewood School serves 900 students in pre-kindergarten through twelfth grade, housed in three separate divisions.
+Founded in 1930, Elisabeth Morrow School serves students almost 400 students in preschool through eighth grade.
 Moriah School of Englewood, one of the county's largest, is a Jewish day school with an enrollment that had been as high as 1,000 students in preschool through eighth grade.
 Yeshiva Ohr Simcha serves students in high school for grades 9–12 and offers a postgraduate yeshiva program.

 In the face of a declining enrollment, St. Cecilia Interparochial School was closed by the Roman Catholic Archdiocese of Newark at the end of the 2010–2011 school year, with an expected student body of 85 students for K–8 in the following year constituting less than half of the number of students needed to keep the school financially viable.
 St. Cecilia High School, where Vince Lombardi coached football 1939–1947, had been closed in 1986.